 With this project, we tried two new things.
 We colored the salt dough before creating and added pony beads to decorate our designs.
-The results were so pretty!
+The resulting pony bead and salt dough ornaments were so pretty!

 We use a very simple recipe that your kids can make themselves.

 Colored Salt Dough

 1 c flour